Internet Explorer is not supported by Design Library

 Do

-• Do use a Next button to move to the next step and a Save button when the user is editing
+• Do use a Next button to move to the next step and replace it with a Save button when the user is editing

 Don't

-• Don't allow the user to move to the next step without filling in all relevant fields
+• Don't allow the user to move to the next step without filling in all required fields

 • Don't make the poor user go through all steps only to edit one step.